microsoft/promptflow/docs/cloud/azureai/runtime-change-log.md

 ### 20240529.v1

 #### New features
-- Implement PostgreSQL
+- [BYOI] Implement PostgreSQL
-- Implement BYO-Weaviate Index
+- [Lookup tool] Implement BYO-Weaviate Index
-- Upgrade Werkzeug to 3.0.3.

 #### Bugs fixed
 - The destination of _download_fileshare_directory should be str
 - Passing DefaultAzureCredential into as_langchain_vectorstore
+- Upgrade Werkzeug to 3.0.3.

 ### 20240515.v1

 #### New features
 - runtime support batch run prompty
 - Support init_kwargs for multi-container c# batch run
+- Upgrade gunicorn and mlflow

 #### Bugs fixed
 - Fix and avoid FlowExecutor in PythonApiExecutorProxy